 At the heart of a good client-adviser relationship is trust, and it can be difficult to have that trusting relationship if your financial professional may be recommending products that aren’t in your best interest.
 That’s why Fisher Investments has been held to the fiduciary standard since our founding.

-By working with a fiduciary like Fisher Investments, you can be assured you’re getting investment advice from a firm that has a legal duty to disclose conflicts of interest and put your interests ahead of its own.
+By working with a fiduciary like Fisher Investments, you can be assured you’re getting investment advice from a firm that has a duty to disclose conflicts of interest and put your interests ahead of its own.
 To learn more about Fisher Investments, contact us today or download one of our educational investment guides.

 [i] Fisher Investments is registered with the Securities and Exchange Commission (SEC), but this registration is not an SEC endorsement of Fisher Investments or its services, nor does it indicate that Fisher Investments has attained a particular level of skill or ability.